Juice Plus Pros & Cons & my own Juice Plus Trial as a Dietitian

 2) You have to order in 4-month increments.
 And both the Orchard and Garden Blends.
 You can’t just order the veggie (Garden) blend if you think you or your child eats plenty of fruit but not enough veggies.
 They get automatically shipped unless you cancel, too, which seems a bit scammy.

 3) The kid’s gummy chews are sugary.
 I worry that although Juice Plus claims to strengthen gums and teeth, the sugar and stickiness of the chews will override this and lead to cavities!
-If you offer your child gummy multivitamins, make sure to serve them with a meal or snack, which will help.
+If you offer your child gummy multivitamins, make sure to serve them with a meal or snack to help.

 4) If you’re buying this for your children – that’s ok.
-But I would suggest working on the picky eating situation you’re struggling with so that they learn to eat real vegetables, not just supplements.
+But I would suggest focusing on the picky eating you’re struggling with so they learn to eat real vegetables, not just supplements.
 Click here to read “Why my child is a picky eater, and what to do about it!”

 My Own Juice Plus Trial:

-While there are lots of testimonials about feeling more energy, sleeping better, having healthier teeth and gums…..I didn’t notice any health effects.
+There are many testimonials about feeling more energy, sleeping better, and having healthier teeth and gums…I didn’t notice any health effects.

 However, I have a reasonably healthy diet and lifestyle to start with.
 And I was not measuring my blood antioxidant levels or DNA damage.
 So maybe it was still working at a cellular level?!